The Helm Plugins Guide

 command.

-The Helm plugin model is partially modeled on Git's plugin model.
+The Helm plugin model is partially based on Git's plugin model.
 To that end,

 you may sometimes hear helm